Azure-Samples/azure-search-rest-samples/Debug-sessions/README.md

   - rest
 name: Debug skillsets in Azure Cognitive Search
 description: |
-  Learn how the portal tool Debug sessions can help you fix enrichment pipeline issues in Azure Cognitive Search.
-This collection creates a skillset with invalid fields and missing data, easily fixed in Debug sessions.
+  Learn how the Debug Sessions visual editor can help you fix enrichment pipeline issues in Azure Cognitive Search.
+This collection creates a skillset with invalid fields and missing data, easily fixed in a debug session.
 products:
   - azure
   - azure-cognitive-search
 urlFragment: rest-api-debug-sessions
 ---

-# Fix skillset issues using Debug sessions tool in Azure Cognitive Search
+# Fix skillset issues using Debug Sessions in Azure Cognitive Search

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This [Postman](https://www.getpostman.com/) collection uses the Azure Cognitive Search REST APIs to create an enrichment pipeline with warnings you can fix in the Debug sessions tool in Azure portal.
+This [Postman](https://www.getpostman.com/) collection uses the Azure Cognitive Search REST APIs to create an enrichment pipeline with warnings you can fix in the Debug Sessions tool in Azure portal.
 Requests are provided in the V2 collection format, which you can import and then modify for connections to your search service.

 This readme also explains how to set up the clinical trials data used in this collection.